Margaret Garner: Legacy

+In 2016, Nikki M. Taylor, the first African American woman to write a history of Garner, wrote of Garner's circumstances in "Driven Toward Madness: The Fugitive Slave Margaret Garner and Tragedy on the Ohio.

 Robert Dafford's mural "The Flight of the Garner Family" depicts the group crossing the frozen Ohio River.
 Painted on a floodwall beneath the John A Roebling Suspension Bridge in Covington, Kentucky, the mural is part of an 18-image series depicting events from Cincinnati and Northern Kentucky history.